21 holiday gifts from Target for everyone | CNN Underscored

 Hearth & Hand With Magnolia Holiday Plaid With Leather Accent Pet Bed (starting at $24.99; target.com)

 Furry friends can cozy up on this holiday-ready plaid and leather accent pet bed.
-Bonus: It’s machine-washable for easy clean up.
+Bonus: It’s machine-washable for easy cleanup.

 Opalhouse Metal Feather Frame ($15; target.com)

-A gorgeous gold picture frame with a cut-out border and embossed floral design is the perfect way to cherish a beloved photo for years to come.
+A gorgeous gold picture frame with a cutout border and embossed floral design is the perfect way to cherish a beloved photo for years to come.

-Of course, what goes better with a new Apple Watch than a 3-in-1 wireless charger?
-The sleek Power Pad Pro from Case-Mate makes charging your Apple Watch, Airpods and phone quick and easy.

 Magic Bullet Personal Blender ($39.99; target.com)